braaannigan/braaannigan.github.io/_posts/2018-01-26-bayesian_workshop.markdown

 # Ipython kernel for the Jupyter notebooks
 We will be using interactive jupyter notebooks in the workshop.
-Notebooks allow you to run code and view outputs in your web browser.
+Notebooks allow you to run code and view plots in your web browser.
 To use the notebooks you need to make sure that the notebook knows about the python installation that you created above in the ```bayes``` virtual environment.
 You can make sure the notebooks knows about the ```bayes``` environment with the command